Alih2663/strava-clone/README.md

 The core of my work involved engineering a high-performance Nginx Reverse Proxy to manage REST APIs and real-time Socket.io traffic with SSL/TLS encryption.
 I optimized the communication layer using Redis for low-latency message caching and designed the system for high-concurrency scaling.

-The entire infrastructure is automated through a GitHub Actions CI/CD pipeline, achieving a zero-touch deployment cycle with persistent MongoDB storage and Cloudflare DNS management.
+The entire infrastructure is automated through a GitHub Actions CI/CD pipeline, achieving a zero-touch deployment cycle with persistent MongoDB storage and Cloudflare DNS management..